 - Once a day suncream lasts much longer and is more convenient.

-- A moon cup takes up less space than tampons.
+- A moon cup or diva cup takes up less space than tampons.

 5) Look into Lightweight Alternatives